Atomic hydrogen reservoirs in quiescent galaxies at z = 0.4

 \subtitle{}

-\abstract {Based on Local Universe observations, quiescent galaxies (QGs) host lower to no \HI{} compared to star-forming galaxies (SFGs), but no constraints have been derived so far at higher redshift ($z>0.1$).
-Understanding whether QGs can retain significant \HI{} reservoirs at higher z is crucial to refine quenching and gas accretion models and to constrain overall star formation efficiency at different epochs. } {We aim to probe \HI{} in candidate QGs at intermediate redshifts (\rm $\langle z \rangle \approx 0.36$) and to understand whether there exists a class of QGs retaining consistent \HI{} reservoirs and which parameters (dust content, stellar mass, $D_n$4000, morphology, environment) effectively capture \HI{}-rich QGs.} {We perform 21-cm spectral line stacking on MIGHTEE-HI data at $\langle$z$\rangle=0.36$, targeting two different samples of QGs, defined by means of a color-selection criterion and a spectroscopic criterion based on $D_n$4000, respectively.
-We also perform stacking on subsamples of the spectroscopically-selected quiescent sample to investigate the correlation between the \HI{} content and other galaxy properties. } {We find that QGs with an IR counterpart (i.e., dusty galaxies) are found to host a substantial \HI{} content, on average just $40\%$ lower than SFGs.
-In contrast, color-selected QGs still hold \HI{}, but lower than SFGs by a factor $\sim$3.
-Among dusty objects, we find morphology to have a mild impact on the atomic gas content, with spirals hosting approximately $15-30\%$ more \HI{} than spheroids.
-Environmental effects are also present, with low-density regions hosting galaxies that are \HI{}-richer than in high-density ones, by approximately $30\%$ for spirals and $60\%$ for spheroids.
-We suggest that, in general, \HI{} content is driven by several factors, including quenching mechanisms and ISM enrichment processes.
-Also, quiescent galaxies --- and especially dusty systems --- seem to yield \HI{} more consistently than in the Local Universe.} {}
+\abstract {Based on local Universe observations, quiescent galaxies (QGs) host lower or negligible \HI{} compared to star-forming galaxies (SFGs), but no constraints have been derived to date at higher redshift ($z>0.1$).
+Understanding whether QGs can retain significant \HI{} reservoirs at higher z is crucial for refining quenching and gas accretion models and for constraining overall star formation efficiency at different epochs. } {We aim to probe \HI{} in candidate QGs at intermediate redshifts (\rm $\langle z \rangle \approx 0.36$) and to understand whether a class of QGs exists that retains consistent \HI{} reservoir, as well as which parameters (dust content, stellar mass, $D_n$4000, morphology, and environment) effectively capture \HI{}-rich QGs.} {We performed 21-cm spectral line stacking on MIGHTEE-HI data at $\langle$z$\rangle=0.36$, targeting two different samples of QGs, defined by means of a color-selection criterion and a spectroscopic criterion based on $D_n$4000, respectively.
+We also performed stacking on subsamples of the spectroscopically selected quiescent sample to investigate the correlation between the \HI{} content and other galaxy properties. } {We find that QGs with an IR counterpart (i.e., dusty galaxies) host a substantial \HI{} content, on average only $40\%$ lower than that of SFGs.
+In contrast, color-selected QGs still retain \HI{}, but at levels lower than those of SFGs by a factor of $\sim$3.
+Among dusty objects, we find that morphology has a mild impact on the atomic gas content, with spirals hosting approximately $15-30\%$ more \HI{} than spheroids.
+Environmental effects are also present: galaxies in low-density regions are richer in \HI{} than those in high-density regions, by approximately $30\%$ for spirals and $60\%$ for spheroids.
+We suggest that, in general, \HI{} content is influenced by several factors, including slow quenching mechanisms and interstellar medium (ISM) enrichment processes.
+Also, QGs --- and especially dusty systems --- seem to yield \HI{} more consistently than in the local Universe.} {}

 \keywords{Galaxies: formation, evolution, --- Radio lines: galaxies, ISM --- Methods: observational }